StepNeverStop/RLs/README.md

 - Almost reimplementation and competitive performance of original papers
 - Reusable modules
 - Clear hierarchical structure and easy code control
-- Compatible with OpenAI Gym, Unity3D Ml-agents
+- Compatible with OpenAI Gym and Unity3D Ml-agents
 - Restoring the training process from where it stopped, retraining on a new task, fine-tuning
-- Using other training tsak's model as parameter initialization `--load`
+- Using other training task's model as parameter initialization, specifying `--load`

 ### Supports

 This project supports:
 - Unity3D ml-agents.
 - Gym, for now only two data types are compatible——`[Box, Discrete]`.
 Support 99.65% environment settings of Gym(except `Blackjack-v0`, `KellyCoinflip-v0`, and `KellyCoinflipGeneralized-v0`). **Support parallel training using gym envs, just need to specify `--gym-agents` to how many agents you want to train in parallel.**
-    - Discrete -> Discrete
+    - Discrete -> Discrete (observation type -> action type)
     - Discrete -> Box
     - Box -> Discrete
     - Box -> Box